 She's teaching me so many good things, too.

-It's not the most ideal time to start a company and taking such
+It's not the ideal time to start a company and take such

 big risks and steps.
 Every day I ask God to help me increase my faith.